 I’m an energy engineer / data scientist who likes to build models to control energy systems.
-I’ve worked on industrial energy projects at a large utility and demand side flexibility at a start-up.
+I’ve worked on industrial & district energy projects at a international energy utility and on demand side flexibility at an early stage company.

 Reinforcement learning for energy systems

 Mixed integer linear programming of battery storage and combined heat and power